-If the cartons or containers are marked with a barcode (1D or 2D), stationary or mobile scanners can be used for Pick by Light activation.
-In this case, the activation can also take place via the delivery note or invoice.
+If the cartons or containers are marked with a barcode (1D or 2D), stationary or mobile scanners can be used for Pick-by-Light activation.
+In this case, the displays can also be activated via the delivery note or invoice.
 RFID technology is also supported.

 With paperless systems, the orders usually start automatically, either from a data buffer or by automatic ejection of the containers via a conveyor system.
-In both cases the LUCA-Server the individual processes and ensures the appropriate quality.
+In both cases, it LUCA-Servermonitors the individual processes and ensures the appropriate quality.
 With some solutions, the start of the next order will only be possible after the previous order has been completely completed.
 If an error occurs here, the system generates an error message.

 Simultaneous, sequential or pagewise?

-If you have already started picking, the displays must actually be lit now.
-But how are they best lit?
+If you have already started picking, the displays on the shelves must actually be lit now.
+But how should they best light up?
 All together, one after the other, first one and then the other side of a shelf aisle?
 With different methods we achieve different goals.
-As a planner, you need to understand the exact procedure well and choose the correct method, taking cognitive ergonomics into account.
-This point is very important when designing the systems.
+As a planner, you need to understand the exact procedure at the shelf and choose the correct method, taking cognitive ergonomics into account.
+This point is very important when creating the systems.
 Take your time to find an optimal solution.

-Although a Pick by Light display is very simple in principle, the sequence can be structured very differently.
-The control is done by a software module on the LUCA-Server.
+Although a Pick-by-Light display is very simple in principle, the process can be very differently structured.
+A software module on the LUCA-Server.
 If necessary, we also use different techniques simultaneously.
 With the simple systems, all displays in a picking zone light up simultaneously.
 This is also the standard.
-In other cases we form a picking route and control the picking sequentially.
+In other cases we form a picking route and control the withdrawals sequentially.

 Confirmation of withdrawal and end of order

-When all articles have been picked, the employee confirms the picking with the button.
+When all articles have been picked, the employee confirms the picking at the compartment with the button.
 The confirmation of the pick triggers a feedback to the higher-level warehouse management system.

-We would be pleased to make you an offer for a Pick by Light system.
-In a further article we have described different versions of Pick by Light and defined the required information.
+We will be happy to provide you with a free offer.
+In another article we have described different versions of Pick-by-Light and pick-to-light and defined the required information.
 We would also be pleased to support you in your planning.
-Please contact us here.
+Please contact us.

 In 1988 Udo M. was a young logistician for a pharmaceutical company and absolutely had to improve his dispatch warehouse.
 There were many problems with performance and quality, and the computer technology of the time was already very modern.
 Paper lists and ballpoint pens were the only aids to picking.